- Photo Album

 Under the artistic direction of Dr. Dennis E. Northway, the Madrigal Choir sings regularly at worship services at Oak Park's Grace Episcopal Church and gives concert performances several times each year.
 The Choir's core repertoire consists of unaccompanied motets and madrigals from the fifteenth to the eighteenth centuries.
 Each December, the Choir presents a holiday Boar's Head Feast, a Renaissance celebration of Christmas.

 Founded in 2010, King Solomon's Singers is dedicated to the performance of Renaissance polyphony and chant.
-The ensemble is composed of early music veterans who share a love of this repertoire from performing groups such as Chicago Chorale, Schola Antiqua of Chicago, the Oriana Singers, the Chicago Early Music Consort, and Chicago a cappella.
+The ensemble is composed of early music veterans who share a love of this repertoire from performing groups such as Chicago Chorale, Schola Antiqua of Chicago, the Oriana Singers, and Chicago a cappella.

 For more info: e-mail info @ king-solomons-singers.org; or visit the group's Facebook page.